 Welcome to The Institute for Global Engagement

-IGE seeks to catalyze freedom of faith worldwide so that everyone has the ability to live what they believe.
+IGE catalyzes freedom of faith worldwide so that everyone has the ability to live what they believe.

 One of the main pillars of IGE's approach is "Relational Diplomacy": We overcome obstacles of culture and religion by creating and nurturing mutually beneficial relationships, inviting all viewpoints to the table, and working together as partners for the common good.

-IGE is currently active in China, Vietnam, The Middle East, Laos, Uzbekistan, and Myanmar.
+IGE is currently active in China, Vietnam, Laos, Uzbekistan, and Myanmar.
 IGE is also home to the Center for Women, Faith & Leadership (CWFL).

 Freedom of faith matters for women, business, peace and security, governance, human rights, freedom of speech and press, healthcare, and youth and education.
 When you support IGE, you are supporting freedom of faith which matters for all spheres of life.